go-bridget/notify/README.md

 Broadcasting to the Redis channels can be done from your own applications directly.
 Twirp RPC API endpoints are also provided for convenience.

+Additionaly a set of topics can be provided and the session will be subscribed to `notify_topic:%s` channels.

 ## Building

 Notify uses Docker and Drone CI.
 In order to build a notify binary for